rverton/redAsset/README.md

 # redasset

-This tool allows to parse and analyze huge datasets to enumerate and analyze a target network/provider/company.
+This tool allows to enumerate domains of a defined 2nd-lvl domain list by using the following methods:

-There are two main actions:

-a) Parse scans.io gzipped files and import domains/hosts based on include/exclude 2nd domain lists.
-b) Use a list of hosts to perform a webanalyze on them.
+1. Parse gzipped Rapid7 scans and filter by white- and blacklist.
+2. Query certificate transparency logs.

 ## Usage

-### Configuration

-To make use of postgres, export a DB URI:

-    $ export DB=postgres://postgres:postgres@localhost/postgres?sslmode=disable

-The docker-compose.yml file can be used to set up a postgres server.
+Note: The rapid7 file can still be gzipped.

-### Parsing

-Currently there two main methods implemented to parse hosts/domains from the scans.io project:

-1. Parse a FDNS gzip file.
-2. Parse a HTTP80 scan.

 The following parameters may be used:

 ```
-% ./redAsset parse -h
-Usage of parse:
+$ Usage of ./redAsset:
   -bdomains string
-    	File containing 2nd level BLACKLIST domains.
+      File containing 2nd level domains to exclude.
   -domains string
-    	File containing 2nd level domains to filter for.
+      File containing 2nd level domains to include.
   -file string
       Filename to parse from.
 Gzip files allowed.
-  -output string
-    	Output format (json|postgres) (default "json")
-  -type string
-    	File format. (rapid7-http|rapid7-fdns) (default "rapid7-http")

 ```

+Log is printed to stderr, results to stdout, so you may pipe this to a results file.

 Example of a FDNS parse:

-    $ ./redAsset parse -file ~/work/rangemap/data/20170417-fdns.json.gz -domains dtag_second_level_domains.txt -bdomains dtag_second_level_domains_exclude.txt -output json -type rapid7-fdns
+    $ ./redAsset -file ~/data/20170417-fdns.json.gz -domains second_level_domains.txt -bdomains blacklist_domains.txt -type rapid7-fdns
-    2017/06/16 09:37:12 Limiting to 158 parsed domains.
+    2018/08/24 18:55:10 Limiting to 158 parsed domains.
-    2017/06/16 09:37:12 Limiting to 19 parsed blacklist domains.
+    2018/08/24 18:55:10 Limiting to 19 parsed blacklist domains.
-    {"Timestamp":"1492391616","Name":"0060118671.telekom-profis.de","Type":"a","Value":"80.237.195.199"}
-    {"Timestamp":"1492392013","Name":"0060177055.telekom-profis.de","Type":"a","Value":"80.237.195.199"}
-    {"Timestamp":"1492391637","Name":"0060242909.telekom-profis.de","Type":"a","Value":"80.237.195.199"}
+    0060118671.telekom-profis.de
+    0060177055.telekom-profis.de
+    [...]

-### Analyzing
+### Post processing

-The analyze action will make use of github.com/rverton/webanalyze to guess used webapps (and their versions).
-The results can be exported (json) or directly written back to the databcan be exported (json) or directly written back to the database.

-Example of a webanalyse from db:

-    $ ./redAsset analyze -input postgres -output postgres
+Don't forget to deduplicate:

+    $ cat ~/data/domains.txt | sort -u